-- b) Edits are in place to ensure that claims for payment are made only when the service was included in the participant's approved service plan through a check against the prior authorization in the system, including service dates within the authorization period and using valid (the prior authorized code) procedure codes.
+- b) Edits are in place to ensure that claims for payment are made only when the service was included in the participant's approved service plan through a check against the authorization in the system, including service dates within the authorization period and using the authorized procedure codes.
 Claims are priced using the rates in HPMMIS.
-If there is no prior authorization, the claim will be denied. - c) The annual claims audit performed by the DOH/DDD Fiscal staff is used to verify that the billed services were authorized in the ISP and provided by the provider.
-If the DOH/DDD Fiscal staff identifies unsubstantiated or erroneous billings, the DOH/DDD Fiscal Office sends a formal letter to the provider seeking recovery of the overpayment.
-The DHS/MQD fiscal agent is able to adjust the claim and recoup the overpayment.

-Given the robust and proactive claim validation process, all claims that are adjudicated are generally considered appropriate for FFP calculations.
+If there is no authorization, the claim will be denied. - c) The following processes are in place to verify that claims are paid only when services are provided. - 1) Given the robust and proactive claim validation process, all claims that are adjudicated are generally considered appropriate for FFP calculations.
 In rare instances, a post-adjudication adjustment or void may be necessary for claims that meet criteria that would further preclude FFP.
-For instance, cases of fraud or abuse, or examples where a provider-preventable condition was found to be associated with a paid claim.
+For instance, cases of fraud or abuse, or examples where a provider- preventable condition was found to be associated with a paid claim.
 In these instances, the system is designed to allow for reversal of payments to providers to ensure that no inappropriately billed claims are included in the FFP calculations.
-Upon reversal of payment to the provider, the payment is then also reversed from the FFP calculation.

-e.
+Upon reversal of payment to the provider, the payment is then also reversed from the FFP calculation. - 2) EVV services: Chore, PAB, Respite, and Private Duty Nursing.
+EVV services are delivered by provider agencies and through the Consumer-Directed option.
+In addition to the edits described in 1) Agency Provided Services and 2) Consumer-Directed-Personal Assistance option, edits are in place to ensure that claims for payment for EVV services meet the following criteria: - The provider in the EVV visit record is approved for the participant and matches the one in the claim/encounter submission; - The visit procedure codes match those in the EVV record; - The visit procedure codes in the record are approved for the participant; and - The number of units charged for a participant does not exceed the participant's total number of authorized units.

+Application for 1915(c) HCBS Waiver: HI.0013.R08.03 - Jul 01, 2022 (as of Jul 01, 2022) Page 251 of 276 e.
 Billing and Claims Record Maintenance Requirement.
 Records documenting the audit trail of adjudicated claims (including supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver services for a minimum period of 3 years as required in 45 CFR §92.42.